Unlabeled sample compression schemes for oriented matroids: Main result

 The only point that needs to be proved to repeat the proof of Proposition \ref{prop:extend} is that the image of $\overline{a}$ and the image of $b$, limited to the convex sets of $D$, do not intersect.
 The crucial point is that for every $V=b(C), C\subseteq D$, the set $V$ is not shattered by $G\setminus D$, so $V\neq \overline{a}(C)$ for all $C$.
 It follows from \cite[Lemma 5.8]{knauer2020corners}, that if $V$ is shattered by a COM $G$, it must be shattered by a sub-OM.
 Since $b$ maps to sets of order equal to $\vc(H)$ and $H$ is a maximal sub-OM, it is a unique sub-OM that shatters $U$.
 But $H$ does not exist in $G\setminus D$, more precisely $H\setminus D$ has VC-dimension less than $|V|$. \end{proof}

 The above result generalizes the result of \cite{rubinstein2012geometric} that ample classes with corner peelings have proper unlabeled sample compression schemes bounded by their VC-dimension.
 In fact, our result in this particular case gives the same maps as the so-called representation maps introduced in \cite{chalopin2022unlabeled}.
-As a consequence of our result, the hypercellular graphs \cite{Che-16} (hence also bipartite cellular graphs \cite{bandelt1996cellular}), COMs with VC-dimension at most 2 and realizable COMs all have proper unlabeled sample compression schemes bounded by their VC-dimension, since they were proven to have a corner peeling \cite{knauer2020corners}.
+It is known that not all ample classes have a corner peeling, although they might still have representation or reconstructible maps.
+On the other hand, as a consequence of our result, the hypercellular graphs \cite{Che-16} (hence also bipartite cellular graphs \cite{bandelt1996cellular}), COMs with VC-dimension at most 2 and realizable COMs all have proper unlabeled sample compression schemes bounded by their VC-dimension, since they were proven to have a corner peeling \cite{knauer2020corners}.
 Moreover, by results of \cite{chepoi2022ample}, partial cubes with VC-dimension 2 can be extended to COMs with the same VC-dimension, implying that they have (improper) unlabeled compression schemes of size 2.